How do you know if you're pre-diabetic?

 shows that targeting only the pancreas to conquer blood sugar is like trying to extinguish a forest fire with a glass of water

 Find out what the REAL solution to EASILY control your blood sugar here...

 How to tell if you need to inject yourself with insulin...

 Whether you'll need insulin comes down to just one factor.
-If you can't lower your haemoglobin A1C with diet, exercise
+If you can't lower your haemoglobin A1C with diet, exercise and other diabetes

 medications, you will need insulin to help you do the job.

 The American Diabetes